The symptoms of endometriosis

 - Very painful menstrual periods (dysmenorrhea): When a woman has her period (menstruation), the muscles in the wall of her womb repeatedly tighten and squeeze in order to shed the lining of the womb.
 This can cause period pain.
 Women who have endometriosis may have particularly severe pain and cramping during their period.
 Many girls and women think this is normal because things have always been that way for them.
 It never crosses their mind that their severe period pain might be caused by a medical condition.

 - Gastrointestinal (stomach and bowel) problems: If endometriosis affects a woman’s bowel, she might feel full or have painful bowel movements.
-If it affects her bladder, passing urine might hurt.
+If it affects her bladder, passing urine (peeing) might hurt.